Money in Turkey

 Turkey - Money

-The next monetary policy meeting is scheduled for 24 September.
+The next meeting is scheduled for 21 October.

-Last month, FocusEconomics panelists saw the one-week repo rate ending 2020 at 7.97% and 2021 at 8.93%.
-Panelists are currently taking into account the latest developments and a new Consensus Forecast report will be published on 8 September.
+Last month, FocusEconomics panelists saw the one-week repo rate ending 2021 at 17.11% and 2022 at 14.01%.
+A new Consensus Forecast report will be published on 5 October.

 Turkey - Money Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||5.95||-0.85 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.